 One thing that NoNoise AI does differently to the other noise reduction tools in this roundup is that it applies the noise reduction to the whole image when you load it.

-Whilst it does this quickly compared to other tools, it does mean that loading an image seems to take a lot longer compared to a tool like Topaz DeNoise, which only processes a small preview area.
-So even though overall NoNoise AI is faster end to end, it doesn’t always feel like it is because you have to wait for the image to process before you see it.
+Whilst it does this quickly compared to other tools, it does mean that loading an image can take a bit of time.
+So even though overall NoNoise AI is fast end to end, it doesn’t always feel like it is because you have to wait for the image to process before you see it.

 However, once the image is loaded, you have a range of options, and you don’t have to wait for the engine to update the preview every time you move a slider.
 It’s all very snappy and responsive once your image is actually loaded.